coimbrastudios/framework/README.md

 - `AssetReferenceComponentRestriction`: Filter any `AssetReference` to only show GameObjects with the specified components.
 - Editor Startup Scene: An easy way to always load a specific scene when going to play inside the editor This can be configured in `Project Settings/Coimbra Framework`.
 - Editor Tools: Some general utilities under `Tools/Coimbra Framework` menu.
-- Decorator Attributes: Attributes fully compatible with Unity's standard workflow:
+- Decorator Attributes: Decorator attributes fully compatible with Unity's standard workflow:
   - `Disable`: To disable a field so that it can't be edited.
 There is also `OnEditMode` and `OnPlayMode` versions.
   - `Indent`: To indent a field by the amount of steps specified.
   - `MessageBox`: To display a message above a field.
 There is also `OnEditMode` and `OnPlayMode` versions.